RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 ----------------------

 Suppose we wanted to know the last digit of :math:`3^{1,254,906}`.
-Not only is that a large computation problem, but using Python’s “infinite precision” integers the number has 598,743 digits!
+Not only is that a large computation problem, but using Python’s arbitrary-precision integers the number has 598,743 digits!
 All we want to know is the value of the rightmost digit.
 There are really two problems here.
 First, how do we compute :math:`x^n` efficiently?
 Second, how can we compute :math:`x^n \pmod{p}` without first calculating all 598,743